International & Comparative Law

 - Consistent with the goal of the Visiting Scholar Program, a prospective Visiting Scholar should have strong credentials suggesting that he or she is, or is likely to become, a significant professional figure in his or her field in his or her home country.

 A prospective Visiting Scholar must apply by sending a cover letter indicating his or her interest, and a resume.
-These documents must be sent to the Dean and the faculty member who has agreed to serve as a Shepherd.
+These documents must be sent to Crystal Mai, Associate Dean for Administration, and to the faculty member who has agreed to serve as a Liaison.

-The decision to appoint a person as a Visiting Scholar is made by the Dean, in consultation with the prospective Shepherd and possibly other interested faculty.
-The appointment is made by a letter of invitation from the Dean, or with the permission of the Dean, from the Shepherd.
+The decision to appoint a person as a Visiting Scholar is made by the Dean, in consultation with the prospective Liaison and possibly other interested faculty.
+The appointment is made by a letter of invitation from the Dean, or with the permission of the Dean, from the Liaison.
 The appointment shall be as a "Visiting Scholar."
-However, in rare and appropriate circumstances, the Dean may wish to adjust this title commensurate with the distinction of the visitor to, for example, "Distinguished Visiting Scholar.
+However, in rare and appropriate circumstances, the Dean may wish to adjust this title commensurate with the distinction of the visitor to, for example, "Distinguished Visiting Scholar."

-While in residence, a Visiting Scholar is expected to:
+While in residence, a Visiting Scholar is encouraged to:

 - Present the research project on which he is working at a public forum which KU Law faculty members may attend (e.g., a Legal Research Workshop or other suitable event); and